JReyDev/CS-Data-Visualizer/README.md

 ## Purpose

-This was made to demonstrate what can be created using the CapitalSheets API.
+This was made to demonstrate what can be created using the CapitalSheets API, giving users a simple easy-to-use application.
+* This is still a WIP build, which may be missing features

 You can register for an account on [CapitalSheets](https://www.capitalsheets.com/register) and activate your account.